aaronmams/jekyll-now/_posts/2017-06-02-Rant on Affordable Housing: Part 1.md

 Quick Aside Here: Yes, I know HUD and others have defined what ‘affordable housing’ means.
 It’s an income based formula that defines rental rates that are within reach of above moderate, moderate, low, and very low income households.
 I’m not talking about defining what ‘affordable housing’ is.
 I’m talking about how we know when we’ve provided enough of it.
 If we are in a ‘crisis’ now because X number of resident in our county can’t find affordable housing how much do we need to reduce X by in order to get out of ‘crisis’ mode?

+One reason we might not want an affordable housing policy that is exclusively based on the ratio of median rent to median income is that the easiest way to get median rent to be a digestable fraction of median income is to kick all the poor people out of the county.
+If every low income resident of Santa Cruz County moved to Seaside (23 miles away in Monterey County) our median income would go up, ratio of housing units to bodies would go up which would put downward pressure on rents and, Voila!
+The median rent:median income balance would improve dramatically.

 ### Example 4: Section 8 Waiting List Decrease